DeWarexd/DeWare-Webhook-Spammer/README.md

 # Discord Webhook Spammer

 ## 📋 Overview
-DeWare Webhook Spammer is a Python application designed for sending automated messages to Discord webhooks.
+Discord Webhook Spammer is a Python application designed for sending automated messages to Discord webhooks.
 This tool provides users with the ability to customize message content, sender information, and delivery timing.

 ## 🔧 Installation
 To use this application, you'll need to install the required Python packages.
 Use the package manager [pip](https://pip.pypa.io/en/stable/) for installation: